gazollavolpiano/ARCHAEOME_2026/04_heatmap_archaeal_community_types.md

 Samples are grouped by their dominant archaeal species, highlighting distinct archaeal community types.
 The same processing steps were applied as for the public cohorts.

+We will also export a file with the abundance table so that it can be shared in the manuscript

 ```R
 # load libraries
 library(tidyverse)